biodash/biodash.github.io/content/codeclub/S05E09/index.md

 ### Local vs global aesthetics

-One thing that's important to realize once you start using multiple geoms in a single plot is the distinction between "global" versus "local" aesthetics:
+It's useful to understand the distinction between "global" and "local" aesthetics:

 -   **Global aesthetics** apply to all geoms in the plot, and are added in the initial [`ggplot()`](https://ggplot2.tidyverse.org/reference/ggplot.html) call (or in a stand-alone [`aes()`](https://ggplot2.tidyverse.org/reference/aes.html) layer).